paritytech/xcm-docs/src/fundamentals/multilocation/example.md

 # Example
-In this example we show different `MultiLocation`s for the consensus hierarchy in the image below.
+In this example we show different `MultiLocation`s for the system hierarchy in the image below.
 ![Example](./../images/MultiLocation_Example.png)

 ```rust,noplayground